christiangenco/christiangenco.github.io/_books/2017-10-25-relationships.md

 ## 20. Better Love Stories

-The best long-term romantic partner is one you can beurocratically disagree with.
+The best long-term romantic partner is one you can bureaucratically disagree with.

 Culture's stories (in films, songs, novels, and ads) shape it's humans' sense of what's normal.
-The stories our culture is telling us right now about love leave us unprepared to deal adquately with the tensions of relationships.
+The stories our culture is telling us right now about love leave us unprepared to deal adequately with the tensions of relationships.

 The Romantic love story constructs a devilish template of expectations of what relationships are supposed to be like, but it's nothing like real relationships, which leaves everyone dissatisfied.